-Over the past 3 years of hiking in Japan, I’ve had the pleasure of spotting Mt Fuji on numerous occasions (as well as climbing it too).
-I’ve compiled a list with some of my favourites in both the Fuji Five Lakes area, as well some hikes that are slightly further away, but still provide some great views, such as Tanzawa and Mt Daibosatsu.
+Over the past 4 years of hiking in Japan, I’ve had the pleasure of spotting Mt Fuji on numerous occasions (as well as climbing it too).
+I’ve compiled a list with some of my favourite hikes to get a view of Mt Fuji from both the Fuji Five Lakes area, as well some hikes that are slightly further away, but still provide some great views, such as the Tanzawa mountains and Mt Daibosatsu.

 I find that setting out on a hike with the expectations of meeting Mt Fuji can be a bit of a gamble.
 Sometimes that promise of a Fuji view ends up with a feeling of disappointment when the peak is obscured by some pesky clouds.
 Other times, I wasn’t planning on seeing Mt Fuji at all, and it’s such an unexpected yet lovely surprise when I turn a corner or get above the treeline, and there it is.
 The best feeling is when Fuji is nowhere to be seen, but then the clouds miraculously part - giving you the time to snap some pictures before it disappears again.

-- Your chances of seeing Mt Fuji are higher when it’s cold.
+Statistically speaking, your chances of seeing Mt Fuji are much higher when it’s cold.
 You’ll have a more than 80% chance of seeing Mt Fuji in February, while you’ll only have about a 30% chance in September (source).
+So I generally recommend aiming to hike between November and April.

 Hiking in the Fuji Five Lakes Area